East Woods School

-East Woods School (EWS) is a relatively small private school in Oyster Bay Cove, Long Island, New York.
-The school serves students from many local communities, including Oyster Bay, Oyster Bay Cove, East Norwich, Centerport, Cove Neck, Cold Spring Harbor, Locust Valley, Huntington, Glen Cove, Laurel Hollow, Brookville, Upper Brookville, Old Brookville, Syosset and Muttontown.
+East Woods School (EWS) is a private, non-sectarian, coeducational day school in Oyster Bay Cove, Long Island, New York.
+The independent school serves an enrollment of approximately 200 pre-nursery through eighth grade students drawn from many local communities.

-Headmaster

-The current Head of School (since July 2017) is Laura Kang, the first female Head of School at East Woods.

 School info

 East Woods School is an independent, non-sectarian, coeducational day school for students in pre nursery through eighth grade.

-The school is located on 31 Yellow Cote Road, Oyster Bay Cove, New York, 11771.

-A group of concerned parents founded the school in 1946 to provide children with an education combining exemplary academics and character development.
-The school was originally a mansion, and it still resembles one today.
+Located on 31 Yellow Cote Road in Oyster Bay Cove, the school was founded in 1946 by a group of concerned parents seeking to provide an education combining exemplary academics and character development.
+It occupies the grounds of the Walter Farwell mansion "Mallow", built in 1918.
 The 45 acre campus includes a 20,000 volume library, two computer labs, two art studios, two gyms, two music rooms, a science lab, a headmaster's house, four playing fields and an outdoor swimming pool.
-The school has three divisions, two of which are all connected in the same building.
-The Early Childhood Center (ECC) includes Pre-nursery, Nursery, and Pre-K classrooms, and is in the same building as the lower school classrooms (grades K-4).
-The upper school (grades 5-8) has a separate academic building.
-The school year is packed with frequent assemblies that include visits by famous and important people and speakers, along with groups that perform shows for the students.
+The school has three divisions, with the Early Childhood Center (ECC) of Pre-nursery, Nursery, and Pre-K classrooms sharing the same academic building with the Lower School of grades K-4, and the Upper School of grades 5-8 having its own.
+The school year offers frequent assemblies that include visits by famous and important people and speakers, along with groups that perform shows for the students.